Dudu Dahan: Main activity as an agent (2007–present)

 In 2016, Dahan negotiated the transfer of Portuguese Orlando Sá from Maccabi Tel Aviv to Royal Standard de Liege.

 In 2018, Dahan represented Gabi Kanichowsky in his transfer from Hapoel Acre to Maccabi Netanya.
 He later transferred to Maccabi Tel aviv in a deal negotiated by Dahan.
 Also that year, he negotiated for Marwan Kabha in his transfer to Hapoel Be'er Sheva.

 In 2019, Dahan orchestrated the transfer of Gadi Kinda to Beitar Jerusalem.
 The following year, Dahan represented Kinda in his transfer to Sporting Kansas City.
 Also that year, Dahan represented Dan Biton in a transfer to PFC Ludogorets Razgrad.
 He was later transferred to Maccabi Tel Aviv in 2021.
 Dahan orchestrated one of his biggest the deals in 2019: The transfer of Samuel Kalu to FC Girondins de Bordeaux for €9 million.

 In 2020, Dahan negotiated the transfer of Ismaila Soro from Bney Yehuda To Celtic for €2.5 million transfer fee.
 Also that year, he was behind the return of Taleb Tawatha to Maccabi Haifa.

 In 2021, Dahan negotiated the transfer of Liel Abada from Maccabi Petah Tikva To Celtic.
 Also that year, Dahan was behind the transfer of Dean David to Maccabi Haifa.
 Dahan also negotiated on behalf of Mohammad Abu Fani in his negotiation with Maccabi Haifa.

 In 2022, Dahan was behind the transfer of Yonas Malede from KAA Gent to K.V.
 Mechelen for €2 million transfer fee.
 Also that year, Dahan represented Osher Davida in his transfer from Hapoel Tel Aviv to Royal Standard de Liege.
 Dahan also negotiated on behalf of coach Barak Bakhar in his negotiation with Maccabi Haifa.
 Also that year, Dahan negotiated the transfer of Danny Gropper to PFC Ludogorets Razgrad.
 Dahan was also behind the transfer of Mavis Tchibota to Maccabi Haifa from PFC Ludogorets Razgrad.

 In 2023, Dahan was behind the transfer of Eden Kartsev to İstanbul Başakşehir.
+Dahan was also behind the signing of coach Barak Bakhar in Red Star.